-- In some languages, encapsulation allows certain attributes and methods to be hidden from those using an instance - public (visible/available) vs. private (internal only) - Python does not have visibility descriptors, but rather conventions (PEP8) - Attributes & methods with a leading underscore ( ) are intended as private - Others are public - You can still access private names if you want but generally shouldn't: - print(car1.\color\hex) - Double underscores leads to name mangling: self. vehicle internal vin
+- In some languages, encapsulation allows certain attributes and methods to be hidden from those using an instance - public (visible/available) vs. private (internal only) - Python does not have visibility descriptors, but rather conventions (PEP8) - Attributes & methods with a leading underscore () are intended as private - Others are public - You can still access private names if you want but generally shouldn't: - print(car1. color hex) - Double underscores leads to name mangling: self. internal vin is stored at self.
+Vehicle internal vin